 What is Fair Use?
-Essentially, it allows you to legitimately use copyrighted works under certain conditions and for certain purposes such as criticism, news reporting, teaching, and parody.
+Essentially, it is an exception to copyright law that allows you to legitimately use copyrighted works under certain conditions and for certain purposes such as criticism, news reporting, teaching, and parody.
+Fair uses need neither permission nor approval.

 Four Factors of Fair Use